lowlowd/NEWCOMER-OFFER/src/pages/terms.md

+﻿---
+layout: ~/layouts/MarkdownLayout.astro
+title: Terms of Service
 ---

-title: 'Terms of Service'
-description: 'Terms of Service for Koho Referral Codes.
-Read our terms for using our website and accessing KOHO referral and promotion information.'
-layout: '~/layouts/MarkdownLayout.astro'
+**Last Updated: December 2025**

+## Agreement to Terms

+By accessing fizzpromocode.ca, you agree to be bound by these Terms of Service.
+If you do not agree with any part of these terms, please do not use our website.

+## Use of Website

+You may use this website for lawful purposes only.
+You agree not to:

+- Use the site in any way that violates applicable laws
+- Attempt to gain unauthorized access to our systems
+- Interfere with the proper functioning of the website
+- Copy or reproduce content without permission

+## Promo Codes and Referrals

+### Disclaimer

+- Promo codes are provided "as is" and may change without notice
+- We do not guarantee that codes will always work or provide specific discounts
+- Fizz reserves the right to modify or cancel promotions at any time
+- Terms and conditions of Fizz promotions are governed by Fizz

+### Affiliate Relationship

+This website participates in the Fizz referral program.
+When you use our promo code to sign up, we may receive a referral bonus.
+This does not affect the discount you receive.

+## Intellectual Property

+All content on this website, including text, graphics, and logos, is our property or used with permission.
+You may not reproduce, distribute, or create derivative works without our consent.

+## Third-Party Links

+Our website may contain links to third-party websites.
+We are not responsible for the content or practices of these external sites.

+## Limitation of Liability

+To the fullest extent permitted by law, we shall not be liable for any indirect, incidental, or consequential damages arising from your use of this website.

+## Indemnification

+You agree to indemnify and hold us harmless from any claims, damages, or expenses arising from your violation of these Terms or your use of the website.

+## Changes to Terms

+We reserve the right to modify these Terms at any time.
+Continued use of the website after changes constitutes acceptance of the new terms.

+## Governing Law

+These Terms are governed by the laws of Quebec, Canada.

+## Contact

+For questions about these Terms, please contact us through our contact page.

 ---

-_Last updated_: 11/7/2025

-## 1. Acceptance of Terms

-By accessing and using this website, you accept and agree to be bound by the terms and provision of this agreement.
-If you do not agree to these terms, please do not use this website.

-## 2. Website Purpose

-This website is an independent referral page created to provide information about KOHO's referral program.
-We are not officially affiliated with, endorsed by, or sponsored by KOHO Financial Inc.

-## 3. Referral Program

-The referral code and bonus information provided on this website are subject to:

-- KOHO's official terms and conditions
-- Change without notice at KOHO's discretion
-- Eligibility requirements as determined by KOHO
-- Canadian regulatory compliance

-## 4. Information Accuracy

-While we strive to provide accurate and up-to-date information, we make no warranties or representations about the completeness, accuracy, or reliability of the information on this website.
-For official information, please refer to KOHO's official website.

-## 5. No Financial Advice

-The content on this website is for informational purposes only and does not constitute financial advice.
-You should consult with a qualified financial advisor before making any financial decisions.

-## 6. Intellectual Property

-All trademarks, logos, and brand names mentioned on this website are the property of their respective owners.
-The use of these trademarks does not imply endorsement or affiliation.

-## 7. Limitation of Liability

-We shall not be liable for any direct, indirect, incidental, consequential, or punitive damages arising from your use of this website or reliance on the information provided.

-## 8. External Links

-This website contains links to external websites, including KOHO's official website.
-We are not responsible for the content, privacy practices, or terms of service of these external sites.

-## 9. Changes to Terms

-We reserve the right to modify these terms at any time.
-Changes will be effective immediately upon posting to this website.
-Your continued use of the website constitutes acceptance of the modified terms.

-## 10. Governing Law

-These terms shall be governed by and construed in accordance with the laws of Canada and the province in which the website operator is located.

-## 11. Contact Information

-If you have any questions about these Terms of Service, please contact us through our contact page.
+_This website is not affiliated with Fizz or Videotron.
+Fizz is a trademark of Videotron Ltd._